Ahmed-Elbald/Multi-Step-Form-Angular/README.md

 1. Creating custom form controls using the `ControlValueAccessor` Interface.
 2. Making reusable input components by providing the `ControlContainer` to the component view.
 3. Some important WAI ARIA attributes form forms like `aria-invalid` and `aria-errormessage`.

+## Contribution

+I made this project to practice my personal skills, thus I don't really prefer that you do any pull requests.
+However, I'm open to any ideas or feadback.
+Feel free to do that in the [discussions section](https://github.com/Ahmed-Elbald/Multi-Step-Form-Angular/discussions).